 Placement tests are for students of French, German, and Spanish.

-No appointments are needed; tests are free of charge.
+Tests are available with an appointment only; tests are free of charge.

 This is a computerized multiple-choice test.
-Students will be advised immediately after the test.
-Plan on 45 minutes to complete the test and advising session.
+Plan on 45 minutes to complete the test.

 The results of the placement test expire one year after taking the test.

 - Location: Burnett 302.

 - During the Academic Year, Placement Exams are given via appointment, appointments can be scheduled via email (email@example.com) or phone (402-472-1786)